Dutch Oven Roast Chicken With A Lemon & Herb Butter

 4. Stuff the chicken to give all the flavor!

-5. Prepare the roasting base and place your chicken on top, ready for the oven.
+5. Prepare the roasting base in your Dutch oven and place your chicken on top, ready for the oven.

 7. After 1 hour, remove the lid and continue roasting until the skin is golden brown and crispy.